My iPhone 6s Plus is an indispensable companion in the car. It’s a navigator, a podcast player, a jukebox, a telephone, and more.

 Chevrolet offers its own voice assistant (which doesn’t have a name, as far as I know), and it worked better.
 That’s surprising — Siri is generally better than built-in systems.

 Engaging in CarPlay-initiated phone conversations while driving also proved problematic since the person on the other end often could not make out what I said.
 That’s likely an indictment of the audio hardware in the cars, rather than of CarPlay, but it was still disappointing.

 CarPlay isn’t executed identically by all car makers, and some have done a better job than others.
 In my test cars, for instance, I could have my messages read to me, but I couldn’t pick which ones.
-I’m told other auto makers give users more control, enabling drivers to.
+I’m told other auto makers give users more control, enabling drivers to see who texts are from and control which to read.
 Subject lines of email messages are provided, too.